Ultra-Code/archsway/README.md

 - grim and slurp for screenshot
 - imagemagick for use by kitty for terminal image preview
 - imv as image viewer
+- mako as a lightweight notification daemon for wayland
 - install mesa for opengl and as dri userspace driver and intel-media-driver as va-api for intel
 - jq a Command-line JSON processor
 - libreoffice-fresh for working with openoffice documents and hunspell-en_us for spellcheck, [for help setting up spellcheck](https://ask.libreoffice.org/t/how-do-you-get-the-spell-checker-to-work/28998)